Diane began her freelancing career in 2010. Her love of writing and interest in a variety of topics has led to some fun times along the way.

 5. Fun Pages

-This could be the best part of your Journal.
-Be sure to dedicate some pages for fun, such as a Doodle page, Favourite Songs, Things that Make You Happy, Places to Go and even a Garden Planner (if gardening is your thing).
+This could be the best part of your journal.
+Be sure to dedicate some pages for fun!

 Having a healthy balance of work and play is crucial to good health, so why not make the time to concentrate on the good things.
 We all need positive thoughts and energy, so creating a de-stressing page isn't a bad idea either.
 Creating the page can be one way to de-stress, and following the tips when life gets a little crazy will also help.